rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 do what we do when presented with a problem we haven't seen before: I search StackOverflow.
 Nothing, nada, `nil`.

 I'm about to give up and plan on writing documentation on what `prepend` does and why it must be used when I stumble upon an interesting hit way down the Google search results.
 A callback method I've never heard of called `method_added`.
 "Naw, that's too easy," I tell myself.
+I dig into the documentation like my 8-month pregnant wife treats a bowl of ice cream.
 Sure enough, it's possible to know when a method is added to a class in Ruby.
 The solution comes to me immediately:

 {% highlight ruby %}
 module SafeExpose::Sidekiq